-The Basalt Police Department realizes victims and their family members have special needs following a crime or crisis.
-The goal of the police department in helping meet those needs is to provide an extensive, service-oriented support system for anyone impacted by trauma.
+The Basalt Police Department realizes victims, their family members, and witnesses have special needs following a crime or crisis.
+The goal of the police department, in helping meet those needs, is to provide an extensive, service-oriented support system for anyone impacted by trauma.
 The Victim's Assistance Program was implemented for this purpose.

 Purpose of the Program